 You may need to delete the wrongly migrated products.
 To do so, use Manage Imports › Delete.

 In some cases, it works to erase everything and perform the migration again from scratch, as that can solve any outstanding issues.

-However, if the steps above don't help, you can message us via our Support form, or by emailing us at [email protected].
+However, if the steps above don't help, you can message us via our Support form or by emailing us at [email protected].
 Make sure to replicate the problem on a debug site (www.wpallimport.com/debug/) and include that site's URL along with a brief description of what's wrong.

 Migrate WooCommerce Products — Advanced Topics

-Variable Products created as Simple Products
+Variable Products Created as Simple Products

-In some stores, there are variable products that contain only 1 variation.
+In some stores, there are variable products that contain only one variation.
 While those products don't have issues during the migration, the bundle file has an option enabled by default that turns any variable products without variations (or only one variation) into a simple product.

 To avoid this (and ensure that these products get processed as variable products), navigate to the Variations tab in the WooCommerce Add-On section and disable the option Create products with no variations as simple products.

 Keeping the Same Product ID When Migrating WooCommerce Products

 Out of the box, new product IDs are assigned when importing the products to the destination site.